-The Community Programmer (CP) works to foster and maintain a positive sense of community around an academic or residential community theme, assesses and responds to the needs of residents on a continual basis, and performs administrative tasks.
-Community Programmer (CP) CPs are students who reside in a Living-Learning or Theme Community and assist with programmatic efforts.
-They are trained with the Resident Advisors and involved in the floor’s theme.
+The community programmer (CP) works to foster and maintain a positive sense of community around an academic or residential community theme, assesses and responds to the needs of residents on a continual basis, and performs administrative tasks.
+CPs are students who reside in a Living-Learning or Theme Community and assist with programmatic efforts.
+They are trained with the RAs and involved in the floor’s theme.

 Office Manager (OM)

-The Office Manager (OM) maintains professional front desk operations in the residence halls.
-Office Managers train and supervise Office Assistants, and oversee the daily operations of their residence hall/community’s front desk.
-Office Managers have a wide range of duties, including: facilitating the daily operation and administrative responsibilities of the front desk; being an effective supervisor; communicating safety and emergency procedures; being familiar with campus and community resources; and adhering to the confidentiality regulations.
+The office manager (OM) maintains professional front desk operations in the residence halls.
+OMs train and supervise office assistants, and oversee the daily operations of their residence hall/community’s front desk.
+OMs have a wide range of duties, including: facilitating the daily operation and administrative responsibilities of the front desk; being an effective supervisor; communicating safety and emergency procedures; being familiar with campus and community resources; and adhering to the confidentiality regulations.

 Graduate Hall Director (GHD)

-Graduate Hall Directors (GHD) are part-time live-in professionals responsible for assisting the Complex Director.
-Graduate are primarily responsible for supervising a staff of 5-10 Resident Advisors, including training, hiring and developing the paraprofessional staff.
-Graduate Hall Directors also oversee hall/apartment complex’s program model and have an opportunity to gain exposure by working on departmental committees.
+Graduate hall directors (GHD) are part-time live-in professionals responsible for assisting the complex director.
+GHDs are primarily responsible for supervising a staff of five to 10 RAs, including training, hiring and developing the paraprofessional staff.
+GHDs also oversee hall/apartment complex’s program model and have an opportunity to gain exposure by working on departmental committees.
 A bachelor’s degree is required for this position.

 Complex Director (CD)

-EMU Complex Directors (CD) are full-time, live-in professionals.
-They supervise 2-3 Graduate Hall Directors (GHD), Office Managers (OM), and indirectly supervise Resident Advisors.
-Primary ACD responsibilities include, supervising GHD and OM staff, creating a positive living and learning environment, supporting academic success, adjudicating student conduct, responding to student issues and administrating their complex.
+EMU complex directors (CD) are full-time, live-in professionals.
+They supervise two to three GHDs, the OMs and indirectly the RAs.
+Primary CD responsibilities include, supervising GHD and OM staff, creating a positive living and learning environment, supporting academic success, adjudicating student conduct, responding to student issues and administrating their complex.
 A master's degree in higher education or related field is required.

 Graduate Assistant Staff (GA)

-Graduate Assistant Staff (GA) There are graduate students that assist the professional staff in directing operations of the department.
+The Graduate Assistant Staff (GA) is graduate students that assist the professional staff in directing operations of the department.
 These positions are considered part of the administrative staff and act as management staff members.